hugobarbieux/delete_your_tweets/README.md

 Feel free to give me your feedback.

-I found that solution [here](https://dev.to/3zadessg/deleting-old-tweets-using-python-twitter-api-for-a-date-range-1a23).
+I found the original solution [here](https://dev.to/3zadessg/deleting-old-tweets-using-python-twitter-api-for-a-date-range-1a23).